Guinea Food Guide

 Forest Region (Lower Guinea)

-Lower Guinea, bordering Liberia and Sierra Leone, shares culinary influences with these countries.
-Dishes like Fufu (mashed cassava or plantain) and Domoda (peanut stew) are popular.
-The region is known for its stews and soups.
-Traditional dishes like tombo or tobogui are popular with the Kpelle and Loma ethnic groups.
+Lower Guinea borders Liberia and Sierra Leone and shares cooking with both.
+Fufu (mashed cassava or plantain) and Domoda (peanut stew) are common, and the region is known for its stews and soups.
+Dishes like tombo or tobogui are favorites of the Kpelle and Loma.

 Cultural Significance:

-Forest Region cuisine reflects dense tropical environment and cross-border influences with Liberia and Sierra Leone.
+The food of the Forest Region comes out of the thick tropical landscape and the back-and-forth with Liberia and Sierra Leone.

 Signature Dishes: